Backup Management

 If you have performed configuration backups, you can restore your system from a configuration backup in the event of data corruption or other failure.
 The configuration backup file contains one SQL (.sql) file for each database that was included in the configuration backup.

-To restore a database using the backup file:
+To restore a database using the configuration backup file:

 For example: